Bioinspired Communication & Ethics

 Deliverable

-Contribution and Authorship Plan (one page per team) — Specifies individual responsibilities, credit allocation principles, and a process for resolving disputes.
+Contribution and Authorship Plan (one page per team) — Specifies individual responsibilities, credit allocation principles, and a specific process for resolving disputes.

 </details>

-Human Genome Project: A $3 billion public effort competed with Craig Venter’s privately funded Celera Genomics.
-The public project committed to releasing all data freely within 24 hours (the “Bermuda Agreement”).
-Celera used publicly available data while keeping its own database proprietary.
-Both claimed to finish at roughly the same time.
+Framing parable — HGP and Celera (1990–2003).
+A $3 billion public Human Genome Project committed to releasing all data freely within 24 hours under the Bermuda Agreement.
+Craig Venter’s privately funded Celera Genomics used the public data while keeping its own proprietary.
+Both projects claimed to finish at roughly the same time.
+Five minutes of framing, used as a bridge into the student-scale open-science activity below.

 Reading (before class)

 • Field Guide Ch.
-5 (Trust — re-read with new context), Ch.
+5 (Trust — re-read with new context after the module’s other readings), Ch.
 9 (Managing Difference), and Ch.
 12 (Navigating Networks and Systems) — ~20 pages

 In-Class Activities (80 min)